nawabahmadreshi/documentation/pages/marketing-channels/google-search-engagement-ads.md

 During Ad creation follow the following procedures for Branch link tracking

-1. Copy the Branch Ad link from the first section and ensure that it is in the format below (TODO Image here)
+1. Copy the Branch Ad link from the first section and ensure that it is in the format below
+{% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/full-branch-link.png" half center alt='Example Link' %}
-1. In the Ad creator, locate the Scheme field and enter **https**
+1. In the Ad creator, locate the Scheme field and enter the scheme portion of the Branch Ad link.
+This should be the portion of the link before the _://_ symbol.
-1. Now locate the Host and path field and enter your Branch Ad link without its scheme (e.g. **branchster.app.link/VVI4DDbM5C**)
+1. Now locate the Host and path field and enter the rest of your Branch Ad link following the _://_ symbol.

-{% image src="/img/pages/features/google-search-engagement-ads/Android/adwords-configuration.png" half center alt='Example Ad' %}
+{% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/adwords-configuration.png" half center alt='Example Ad' %}

 ## View your data using the Branch dashboard